- Understand migration health, and the universal right to health as it applies to migrants

 Following the adoption of the WHA61.17 resolution on the health of migrants (2008), two global consultations on migrant health have been organized with important outcomes:

-• The first, organized by WHO, IOM and the Government of Spain in 2010, identified an operational framework based on the WHA resolution that proposed action through policy development, migrant-sensitive health services, monitoring and partnerships.
+- The first, organized by WHO, IOM and the Government of Spain in 2010, identified an operational framework based on the WHA resolution that proposed action through policy development, migrant-sensitive health services, monitoring and partnerships.

-• In the second, organized by IOM, WHO and the Government of Sri Lanka in 2017, multisectoral stakeholders identified priority areas and key policy strategies to reach a unified plan on the health of migrants and to engage partners at policy level for a sustained international dialogue.
+- In the second, organized by IOM, WHO and the Government of Sri Lanka in 2017, multisectoral stakeholders identified priority areas and key policy strategies to reach a unified plan on the health of migrants and to engage partners at policy level for a sustained international dialogue.
 The document adopted – the Colombo Statement – was considered as an input to the preparatory process of the Global Compact for Migration.

-IOM, WHO and Government of Sri Lanka, 2017.
+- IOM, World Health Organization (WHO) and Government of Sri Lanka, Health of Migrants: Resetting the Agenda, 2017.

 Global frameworks: Migration health in the context of climate change

-• The Paris Agreement of 2015 builds on several notions of health mentioned in the United Nations Framework Convention for Climate Change (UNFCCC).
+- The Paris Agreement of 2015 builds on several notions of health mentioned in the United Nations Framework Convention for Climate Change (UNFCCC).
 Health was included as an area for parties to recognize as negatively impacted by climate change and an important area to work on protecting.
 The Paris Agreement also acknowledges that parties have the responsibility to uphold and promote the right to health in any of their actions made to address climate change.
 Migrants were also mentioned in this same acknowledgement as a group whose rights should be respected.

-• The Sendai Framework for Disaster Risk Reduction was adopted by United Nations Member States in 2015 and is aimed at decreasing disaster risk and the losses associated with sudden- and slow-onset disasters.
+- The Sendai Framework for Disaster Risk Reduction was adopted by United Nations Member States in 2015 and is aimed at decreasing disaster risk and the losses associated with sudden- and slow-onset disasters.
 One of the losses this framework looks to minimize is health, which is shown through several of its global targets.
 The framework calls for multiple actions and initiatives, including increased health system resilience, disaster preparedness, infrastructural adaptation and capacity-building among health-care and community health workers.
 The framework also encourages the adoption of policies and programmes addressing disaster-induced human mobility.
 It looks to reduce disaster displacement through prevention and preparedness, to mitigate negative health risks associated with disaster-induced migration and to prevent any potential damage done by staying in a location after a disaster.

 Regional initiatives and commitments